Translate

 The current nursery capacity is for 26 children and children attend for half a day, either mornings or afternoons.

-Miss Nicola Fagan is the Early Years Foundation Stage (EYFS) Lead Practitioner; Assistant Headteacher and our Special Educational Needs and Disabilities Coordinator (SENDCo).
+Miss Nicola Fagan is the Early Years Foundation Stage (EYFS) Lead Practitioner; Acting Deputy Headteacher and our Special Educational Needs and Disabilities Coordinator (SENDCo).
 Any specific requests about curriculum for this key stage can be answered by her, via contacting the school office in the first instance.

 H